-Brewing coffee is something that dates back to 575 A.D, even then civilization had a problem getting up in the morning.
-In fact there have been many inventions throughout time in relation to brewing coffee.
-In fact the coffee filter method is more than 125 years old and still is one of the most popular methods today.
-However, we are going to be heading back to the 17th century when the coffee urn first appeared.
-This was a time when beautifully designed silver was used to serve coffee, rather than the machines we are accustomed to today.
+Brewing coffee is something that dates back to the mid-15th century.
+There have been many inventions throughout time in relation to brewing coffee.
+The filter method for making coffee is more than 125 years old and still is one of the most popular methods today.
+At the inception of coffee’s importance in Britain, beautifully designed silver was used to serve coffee, rather than the machines we are accustomed to today.

 Coffee Urn History

 The name ‘urn’ comes from the Middle English and Latin words to describe its shape rather than its use.
 The percolator came in around 1818, followed eventually by the Napier vacuum coffee machine in 1840, and then the first drip coffee maker in 1908.
 In contemporary society, practicality is largely revered above beauty with regards to coffee.

 In the seventeenth century, the traditional spout of a coffee pot changed and the coffee urn was invented.
 This change was a fixed tap to the main body of the urn which made pouring much easier; some even had multiple taps.
 They were made from silver, brass, pewter, lacquered tin, and also porcelain.
 The shape of the coffee urn started out as resembling a pear shape originally, by the eighteen century, this changed to a vase shape which was set by the court of Louis XIV.